Balvarezpandozi/hw2/README.md

 COSC 4315 - Programming Languages and Paradigms - Homework 2

 ## Instructions:
+- To compile the file, use the following command:
+            >>  g++ minipython.cpp -o topword  <<
 ## Specifications:
+- The program uses three components (three passes on the input): A lexer that captures all symbols in the program, a parser that creates an abstract context tree and an interpreter that traverses and executes the code.
+Variables are stored in a map so that access time is O(1).
 ### Grammar:
 <PROGRAM> ->
     | <ASSIGMENT>*